 The inverter base can reach a temperature up to 90°C (194°F) and should be mounted on a noncombustible surface.
 This surface and the mounting hardware must also be capable of supporting at least twice the weight of the inverter.
-To meet regulatory requirements, the MS Series must be mounted in one of the following positions as shown in Figure 2-2:
+To meet regulatory requirements, the ME Series must be mounted in one of the following positions, as shown in Figure 2-2:

-- above or under a horizontal surface (shelf or table), - on a vertical surface (wall) with the DC terminals to the right, - on a vertical surface (wall) with the DC terminals toward the bottom, the MP-HOOD (inverter hood) installed on the top, and either the ME-CB (Conduit box), MMP series (single inverter enclosure), or MP Series (multiple inverter enclosure) installed on the inverter's bottom.
+- above or under a horizontal surface (shelf or table) - or, on a vertical surface (wall) with the DC terminals to the right - or, on a vertical surface (wall) with DC terminals toward the bottom, MP-HOOD (inverter hood) installed on the top, and either the ME-CB (Conduit Box) or MMP Series (single inverter) enclosure installed on the inverter's bottom.